-- Executing portions of program simultaneously - Possible when we have many processors (cores/CPUs) - Capacity dependent on structure of both hardware AND software - Requires overall control/coordination mechanism - i.e. message passing ilifu ilifu
+- Executing portions of program simultaneously - Possible when we have many processors (cores/CPUs) - Capacity dependent on structure of both hardware AND software - Requires overall control/coordination mechanism - i.e. message passing in MPI / threading / OpenMP

-Parallelism on the cluster
+Parallelism on the ilifu cluster

 - A cluster includes many connected nodes

 - Each node has RAM and multiple cores

+- Some nodes have GPUs

 - Work of job is partitioned into smaller jobs

 - Sometimes with a partition of the data

 - Can be achieved on a single machine / node

 - Distributes work over many CPUs

 - Typically implemented using threads / OpenMP

+- GPU

 - Or over multiple machines / nodes

 - Distributes work over many tasks, over 1+ nodes

 - Each given amount of memory to use

 - Generally requires a cluster

-- Typically implemented using OpenMPI

 - Requires a message passing interface (MPI) wrapper

 - mpirun, srun (SLURM), mpicasa (CASA 5)

-- Version of wrapper outside and inside container / venv must match
+- · Version of wrapper outside and inside container / venv must match

+- Hybrid parallelism?
+(MPI + OpenMP / MPI + GPU / ...)

 - Managed on ilifu by SLURM

 - Implementing a normal job in SLURM

 - Will only use 1 CPU, 1 task, and 1 node

 - Default for many processes

-- Implementing an OpenMP job in SLURM
+- Implementing a threading / OpenMP job in SLURM

 - Need to use >1 CPU, while nodes & tasks must be 1 (unless also using MPI)

 - cpus-per-task (not inherited from #SBATCH)

 - May need to export OMP_NUM_THREADS

 - Implementing an MPI job in SLURM

 - Need to use >1 task, while nodes and CPUs can be 1

 - nodes, ntasks-per-node, cpus-per-task

 - Best to wrap singularity in MPI call

 - Cannot exceed 32 CPUs (or tasks) per node